To qualify for state nomination you must meet all nomination requirements relevant to your situation and occupation.

 6.5 If you are currently registered to practice as a health professional or education professional in South Australia, you can upload a current registration certificate to practice in South Australia and provide an English language test result which meets the ‘Competent’ requirement.
 You do not need to meet any additional English requirements listed on the State Nominated Occupation Lists.

-6.6 If you are currently working in a skilled occupation in South Australia (minimum 20 hours a week), you only need to meet the minimum Department of Immigration and Border Protection (DIBP) requirement of competent English (unless your occupation requires registration in South Australia - see 6.5 above).
+6.6 If you are currently working in a skilled occupation in South Australia (minimum 40 hours per fortnight), you only need to meet the minimum Australian Immigration Department requirement of competent English (unless your occupation requires registration in South Australia - see 6.5 above).

 6.7 Some skills assessing authorities may have a higher English language requirements that you will be required to meet.
 Please check with your skills assessing authority prior to applying.